 - Need to set the timer manually.

-- Cooking time may vary depending on the stovetop/induction heat levels.
+- Cooking time may vary depending on the stovetop/induction.

-- It can burn if the heat is not set correctly.
+- There is a possibility of burning if the heat is not set correctly.

-Equipment: Regular rice cooker.
+Equipment: Works for both normal rice cooker and multifunction rice cooker.
 I use a multi-function rice cooker with a brown rice setting.
 The closest model to mine is this Zojirushi Rice Cooker.

 Total time: 63 minutes